-Happiness is often found in the simple things.
-Swimming, partying, playing, enjoying the sunshine, feeling in harmony with nature...as many pleasures as there are colourful prints to illustrate them.
-Created in St Tropez in the 1970's, Vilebrequin became an inventor of high quality swimwear.
-This year, the quality is combined with the design theme 'Tour du Monde' in a watercoloured collection which takes its audience around the World to visit images of the Planet's most beautiful destinations.
+Created in St Tropez in the 1970's, Vilebrequin became THE creator of high quality swimwear.
+This year, the quality is combined with design theme 'Tour du Monde' in a watercoloured collection which takes its audience around the World to visit images of the Planet's most beautiful destinations.
 To take advantage of the soccer World Cup, Vilebrequin invites you to take a trip to Brazil and its' stunning beaches.
 To celebrate the Tour de France in July, a Parisian scene awaits, and so the collection unfolds into a summertime of sport, sailing, swimming and exotic holidays.

 If you are a fan of these exceptional quality swimshorts, you will love these designs.
 For men, choose from traditional Moorea shorter boxer short through to Okoa longer boxer short.
 For children, matching boy's swimming trunks from the age of 2.